School of Geography

 E004, Newman Building, UCD

-- 2015 (1 April) till present: Starting a new job as Senior Technical Officer in the School of Geography, Planning and Environmental Policy (GPEP), University College Dublin (UCD), Ireland.
+2015 (1 April) to 2017: Temporary contract as Senior Technical Officer in the School of Geography, Planning and Environmental Policy (GPEP), University College Dublin (UCD), Ireland.

 |Association: Irish Organization for Geographic Information - IRLOGI, Function/Role: Member|